 Vital Nutrients For Mental Health

 If the human body isn’t getting adequate vitamins and minerals, it impacts physical and mental health.
-If you’re eating a wholesome diet heaped with a rich array of colourful fruits and vegetables, then one needn’t worry too much, but a diet packed with fats foods and refined carbs lacks nutrients and can cause deficiencies.
+If you’re eating a wholesome diet heaped with a rich array of colorful fruits and vegetables, then you needn’t worry too much, but a diet packed with fatty foods and refined carbs lacks nutrients and can cause deficiencies.
 Add colour to your diet with bright foods and nutrients.

 Nutrients To include:

-Iron: Iron deficiency has been related to attention -deficit /hyperactivity disorder in children, whereas iron deficiency anaemia caused by workout is also related to depression.
+Iron: Iron deficiency has been related to attention-deficit/hyperactivity disorder in children, whereas iron deficiency anaemia caused by workouts is also related to depression.

-B Vitamins: Lack of B12, B6 vitamins are associated with depression and supplementation has shown to enhance mood in patients with depression.
+B Vitamins: Lack of B12, and B6 vitamins are associated with depression, and supplementation has shown to enhance mood in patients with depression.

-Also supplementing the diet with wealth of B vitamins rich food like lean meat, eggs, fortified cereals, and non-citrus fruits can help improve B vitamins.
+Also supplementing the diet with a wealth of B vitamins-rich food like lean meat, eggs, fortified cereals, and non-citrus fruits can help improve B vitamins.

-Selenium: Deficiency of selenium is related to mood disorder, however, supplementing the diet with selenium has shown to fight anxiety and uplift mood.
+Selenium: A deficiency of selenium is related to mood disorder, however, supplementing the diet with selenium has been shown to fight anxiety and uplift mood.

-Add nuts, brown rice, flax seeds, eggs and mushroom to improve selenium in the body naturally.
+Add nuts, brown rice, flax seeds, eggs, and mushrooms to improve selenium in the body naturally.

 Maintain Good Hydration

-Choose from a colourful range of vegetables like tomatoes, kale, broccoli, spinach, carrots, cucumbers, and onions
+Choose from a colorful range of vegetables like tomatoes, kale, broccoli, spinach, carrots, cucumbers, and onions

 Include plenty of fresh fruit like apples, bananas, figs, dates, grapes, and melons.